kaushal1904/projects/opencv/ocrScanner/Readme.txt

 Tweak the code accordingly

-The OCR scanner package pytesseract has a good recognition rate, make sure to use a decent camera with good lighting Tried OCR with printed text on paper and a digital device, recognition worked with the application
+The OCR scanner package pytesseract has a good recognition rate, make sure to use a decent camera with good lighting Tried OCR with printed text on paper and a digital device, recognition worked with the application The video stream is a little choppy, but the OCR should work

+More info on how to install and use pytesseract package -> https://pypi.org/project/pytesseract/

 # Reach out via GitHub or Email for any communication
 # Mentions and donations will be appreciated